Skip to content

 • The change affects multiple systems or requires coordinated updates across many files

-• You are unsure about the scope and need a spec to think it through
+• You are unsure about the scope and need requirements discovery first

 • You need documentation or architectural decisions recorded for the team